Experts in sustainable packaging

 The recyclability of packaging material

 Going for a recycled or bio-based container is already a great step forward but it is also of importance to make sure that your final packaging will be recyclable.
-This ultimate goal we want to reach is that the packaging material will be reused again and again through recycling and for that, we also need to consider the other parts of the packaging such as the cap, the label & the glue, the sleeve, the shipping box, … That’s where Pont want to help further, by providing extra hints and tips relating to all aspects of the package.
+The ultimate goal is that the packaging material will be reused again through recycling.
+To ensure the recyclability of a packaging, we need to consider the complete packaging including caps and closures, the label & the glue, the sleeve, the shipping box, etc. That’s where Pont wants to help by providing extra hints and tips relating to all aspects of the package.

 Extra advice for <br/>the complete package